the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 ## Images sources

 To facilitate figures modification, the availability of images sources will be important to enable further editing.
-Original sources files need to be provided along with the final format (such as `jpg` or `png`) used by figures.
+It's recommended to provide original source files along with the final format (such as `jpg` or `png`) used by figures.

 > **Example:** Photoshop source files have a `psd` extension from which images could be exported into a `jpg` format.